-2.3.1 Survey effort
+8.4.1 Survey effort

-- On-site surveys were conducted by volunteer surveyors at 19 sites around the Plymouth Sound and Estuaries SAC, in each of the four seasons - In total 314 volunteer hours were spent at the 19 sites across the four seasons - Survey effort was not equal across the 19 sites, and four seasons due to volunteers occasionally failing to carry out surveys - MBA staff filled the gaps wherever they could, contributing 78 staff hours - Volunteer surveyors conducted a total 562 interviews with visitor groups with an interview success rate overall of 60%
+- On-site surveys were conducted by volunteer surveyors at 19 sites around the Plymouth Sound and Estuaries SAC, in each of the four seasons - In total 314 volunteer hours were spent at the 19 sites across the four seasons - Survey effort was not equal across the 19 sites, and four seasons due to volunteers occasionally being unable to carry out allocated surveys - MBA staff filled the gaps wherever they could, contributing 78 staff hours (39 surveys) - Volunteer surveyors conducted a total 562 interviews with visitor groups with an interview success rate overall of 60%

 The overall on-site survey coverage was good with a few exceptions.
-Surveys were missed in the Spring survey at four sites (Oreston, Barbican, Devils Point and Mount Wise) due to volunteers failing to carry out their allocated surveys (Table 3).
+Surveys were missed in the Spring survey at four sites (Oreston, Barbican, Devils Point and Mount Wise) due to volunteers failing to carry out their allocated surveys (Table 11).
 This is a risk of using volunteers, and it was unfortunate that this occurred near the end of the season so there was insufficient time to reallocate the sites.
 In Summer, data were lost from Riverside (which was surveyed twice), and in Autumn, data were lost from Saltash and the survey at Newton Ferrers was not conducted.
 Again, this was due to the volunteers failing to carry out their allocated surveys.
 The winter survey (conducted entirely in December of 2016) comprised 14 out of the 19 sites, with no surveys undertaken at Wembury, Barbican, Riverside, Cotehele and Torpoint.

 MBA staff conducted surveys to fill gaps in the volunteer coverage, contributing 39 surveys or 78 staff hours in total.
-This was particularly the case in the Winter survey, when it was hard to maintain volunteer surveyors interest through inclement conditions.
+This was particularly the case for the Winter survey, when the short survey season (Dec 1^{st} - 20^{th}) coupled with holidays meant few of the trained volunteer surveyors were available.